-You have probably heard about social phobia or agoraphobia, but there are some uncommon and weird phobias you didn’t even know existed.
+You have probably heard about social phobia or agoraphobia, but there are some phobias that are so uncommon and weird that you probably didn’t even know existed.

 What is a phobia?